OceanK007/java_programs/README.md

 	 - Math.random()

-	 		// a pseudorandom double greater than or equalto 0.0 and less than 1.0.
-			System.out.println(Math.random());						// 0.7525898657380261
+	 		// a pseudo random double greater than or equal to 0.0 and less than 1.0 System.out.println(Math.random());						// 0.7525898657380261
 			System.out.println(Math.random());						// 0.6916553867342917
 			System.out.println(Math.random()*10);					// 1.83082622844851